fractalide/fractalide-website-styx/content/cardano-stake-pool.md

             <div class="col-lg-4 col-xs-12 text-center">
                 <img class="cardano_icon" src="/img/cardano-min/earnings-min.png">
                 <p>
-                    When you nominate Fractlide to vote for you, all earnings, after server costs, go into Fractalide development.
+                    When you nominate Fractalide's stake pool to vote for you, all earnings, after server costs, go into development of Fractalide's open source dapp browser.
 By nominating Fractalide, you're helping improve Fractalide and the Cardano ecosystem.
                 </p>
             </div>
         </div>